KishanYern/Discord-Stock-Bot/ReadME.md

 ### get-price-intervals

 The `get-price-intervals` command takes three required arguments.
 They are stock-name, interval-time, and amount in that order.
 This command returns `amount` number of data at `interval-time` intervals on the `stock-name` stock.
-For example, `/get-price-intervals stock-name: AAPL interval-time: 15min amount: 10` returns 10 high and low values of AAPL in intervals of 15 minutes.
-An example of the Discord Output is as follows:
+For example, `/get-price-intervals stock-name: AAPL interval-time: 15min amount: 10` returns 10 high and low values of AAPL in intervals of 15 minutes. <br />
+Usage:

 ```
 Command: